sociomantic-tsunami/git-hub/README.rst

 * `ghi <https://github.com/stephencelis/ghi>`_:  This only handle issues.
 Not what we needed.

-* `git-hub <https://github.com/seveas/git-hub>`_: This tool was discovered after we started and published this project, sadly, as it covers similar ground (it doesn't offer the rebase capabilities but it could have been implemented as an extension), and worse, it has the same name, and extends the Git command-line adding the ``hub`` command too, which can introduce a lot of confusion to users.
+* `git-spindle <https://github.com/seveas/git-spindle>`_: This tool was
+  discovered after we started and published this project.
+It covers similar ground, but doesn't offer rebase capabilities (this, of course, could have been implemented as an extension).
+Sadly, it also extends the Git command-line adding the ``hub`` command, which can introduce a lot of confusion to users.
   We might try to merge our code into that project eventually, if there is interest.

 Contact